HIPAA Compliance Essentials for 2026

 2026 brings several important developments to the HIPAA space:.

-- Enhanced OCR Enforcement: The HHS Office for Civil Rights (OCR) pursues habits with weak security.
+- Enhanced OCR Enforcement: The HHS Office for Civil Rights (OCR) pursues practices with weak security through its formal audit program.
 Average settlements now exceed $2 million.

-- Ransomware and Cybersecurity Focus: OCR targets habits that lack strong tech defenses against ransomware and cyber threats.
+- Ransomware and Cybersecurity Focus: OCR targets practices that lack strong tech defenses against ransomware and cyber threats.

-- Telemedicine Compliance: New guidance covers HIPAA rules for telehealth platforms and remote patient tracking systems.
+- Telemedicine Compliance: New guidance covers HIPAA rules for telehealth platforms and remote patient monitoring systems.

-- Artificial Intelligence in Healthcare: AI tools in healthcare raise new rule-keeping issues.
-Key concerns include de-finding and automated decisions that involve PHI.
+- Artificial Intelligence in Healthcare: AI tools in healthcare raise new compliance issues.
+Key concerns include de-identification and automated decisions that involve PHI.

-- Third-Party Risk Management: Stricter rules for vetting and watching business associates drive more rule-keeping scrutiny.
+- Third-Party Risk Management: Stricter rules for vetting and watching business associates drive more compliance scrutiny.
+See our guide on risk assessments for business associates.

 The Three Pillars of HIPAA Compliance